 Luckily, I have a plan for the bland room and I can't wait to get started!
 This space is in for one heck-of-a-transformation.
 I hope you'll follow along and encourage me when my arm goes numb from hand painting that mural!

-If you're tuning in via the One Room Challenge and want to stay up to date on the progress, subscribe to my blog via email, Bloglovin', or Feedly!
+If you're tuning in via the One Room Challenge and want to stay up to date on the progress of this project and see what I have coming in the future, subscribe to get blog posts in your email!
 Also, follow along on Instagram where I'll share stories of the transformation along the way.

 Look back at the Spring One Room Challenge: